 - Toss in the GF flour and mix gently to combine.
 Be sure to get all of the melted butter mixture from the base of the bowl, otherwise you'll have oily bits in your cookies.

-- Separate approx 1-2 tbsp of the chocolate chips and set aside.
-Add the remaining to your cookie mixture and stir through.
+- Add the chocolate chips to your cookie mixture and stir through.
 Now pop your cookie mix to the side for 10 minutes and let it rest.
 If you're truly invested in the perfect cookie then go ahead and wrap your cookie dough in glad wrap and pop it in the fridge overnight and bake tomorrow.
 But seriously... who has time for that?